 FL Studio (previously known as FruityLoops) is trusted by professionals and amateur recording artists alike.
 The versatility, ability to control sounds and included recording with editing capacity has allowed it to become a leader in music.

 To maximize the results, musicians turn to MIDI controllers for better expression of their song concepts.
 The controllers offer the rich and diverse sounds often required for a unique edge to every artist while adding in expansive editing functions for the final touch.
 Your best gear for FL Studio allows you to create the arrangements you are hearing.

-And, in order to help you find that “best gear,” we’ve created an interactive guide (see below) that showcases (in our opinion) some of the absolute best MIDI controllers that you can use with FL Studio.
+And, in order to help you find that “best gear,” we’ve created an interactive guide (see below) that showcases (in our opinion) some of the absolute best MIDI controllers that you can use:

 The Functions of FL Studio Software

 FL Studio focuses on providing an all-in-one recording and mixing software tool for musicians.
 You can bring all of your songs to the mixing board with this one piece of software.
 The design was originally developed for DJs that needed to arrange and layer several tracks with electronic and natural sounds.
 Today, musicians in every genre have found that it is a simple and effective method for recording.